entelecheia/nlp4ss/en/_sources/extras/extra02.md

-# Session 2 Extra Notes
+# Extra 2: Text Representation and NLP Pipeline

 ## 1. The Importance of Text Representation in NLP